 You know when you change something, a routine or a rearrange your cabinets and think – why the heck didn’t I do this before?
 That’s where I am with this closet.
-I’m happy to report that we made it over in a weekend for just over $250 and that $250 was MONEY WELL SPENT, y’all.
+We took a regular IKEA closet system and customized it to suit the girls’ shared closet.
+It took just a weekend to create it and it made such a huge impact.
+I think one of the most important details to why this worked out so well for us is that it rang in just over $250 and that $250 was MONEY WELL SPENT, y’all.
 I won’t hear “Mommmmmm, where is my (insert very specific description of a dress here)?” every single morning anymore because Peighton can now see every single dress she owns at eye level.
-Basically, this closet organizer and entire closet makeover is a major mom win.
+Basically, this IKEA kids closet organizer upgrade and entire closet makeover is a major mom win.

 To be perfectly honest, we’ve played a game of musical bedrooms over the last year.
-Millie and P had separate rooms, then we moved them into the same room which happened to previously be our guest room awhile ago.
+Millie and P had separate rooms, then we moved them into the same room which happened to previously be our guest room a while ago.
 The only problem with the new room was the major lack of closet space compared to the other rooms.
 Since the closet was completely non-functional, it served as random storage (see what I mean above) while the girls’ clothes were shoved into two dressers in two different rooms.
-Millie had a dresser in the girls’ bedroom while Peighton’s was in the playroom.
-Not convenient at all.

-I knew right away I wanted to add the IKEA PAX closet organizer in this closet as the base and then build shelving around it for books (that’s a whole other level of disorganization).
-I opted for the Pax closet organizer because I liked the option of having shelves and drawers, I also preferred it’s size over closet organizer system I looked at.
+I knew right away I wanted to add the IKEA closet system, PAX, in this closet as the base as their closet organizer and then build shelving around it for books.
+I opted for the PAX IKEA closet system because I liked the option of having shelves and drawers, I also preferred its size over other closet organizer systems I looked at.
 Plus, we had a great experience with the DIY Billy Built-ins a few months ago.
-We considered just building the entire thing on our own but the cost of materials would have been more than just going with the PAX so it saved us time and money in the long run.
+We considered just building the entire thing on our own but the cost of materials would have been hundreds more than just going with the PAX so it saved us time and money.

 If you are interested in organizing a small closet this post is for you!
-This closet was a standard size at about six feet in width – we were able to get a lot of function out of that space with our IKEA/DIY closet organizer that we built.
-Here’s how we did it:
+This closet was a standard size at about six feet in width – we were able to get a lot of function out of that space with our IKEA closet organizer DIY that we built.

 We started by removing the old wire shelf then, filled and patched the holes.
 Matt put the Pax shelving unit together in the living room and together we were able to move it into the closet fairly easily – it cleared the opening without any problem.